 BY: MATT FARNHAM, F. A. PEABODY INSURANCE

 In the early 1900s, the industrial world started changing the logging industry.
-Steam engines and diesel tractors meant that lumber could be hauled on trains.
+Steam engines meant that lumber could be hauled on trains.
 Diesel tractors allowed for logs to be hauled on trucks, so roads were soon built.
 Hauling lumber out of the woods became easier with the invention of the Lombard log hauler in 1901.
-The first “cleat track” was an idea of Johnson Woodbury, a Patten resident, and patented by Alvin Lombard of Waterville.
+Johnson Woodbury, a Patten resident, came up with the idea of a “cleat track.”
 It was first used on the log hauler which could then haul multiple sleds of logs and replaced the work of about 50 horses.
 The cleat track is now common on bulldozers and military tanks.
 Patten Lumbermen’s Museum is proud to have an original, steam-powered, Lombard log hauler, one of only 83 ever built.
 There is also a gas-powered log hauler on display.
 Using these stories, Rhonda likes to tell local schoolchildren who come on tours not to be afraid of new ideas and that just because you are from a little town doesn’t mean you can’t do great things.

 Also on display at the museum is a sawmill, a blacksmith shop complete with a local blacksmith working with the tools of the trade, a horse-powered drag saw, many old tools, equipment, artwork, and over one thousand photographs taken during the lumber camp days.

 The 2017 season will kick off the Saturday before Memorial Day with the third Annual Fiddlers Fest.
-This event brings in fiddlers from all over the state and hosts a local craft fair with local food vendors, a silent auction, and a Fiddlehead Cook-Off in which contestants are given a basket of ingredients and must use their creativity to make a fiddlehead dish.
-Each year brings two thousand visitors to the museum with many coming from Europe, especially during the peak of the fall foliage season.
-Rhonda said that she especially remembers a group of loggers from Sweden making sure to visit the museum on their trip to America because they had heard so much about it.
+Fiddlers arrive from all over the state, along with a local crafters and food vendors.
+The festival also boasts a silent auction, and a Fiddlehead Cook-Off in which contestants are given a basket of ingredients and must use their creativity to make a fiddlehead dish.
+Each year brings two thousand visitors to the museum with many coming from Europe.
+Rhonda especially remembers a group of loggers from Sweden making sure to visit the museum on their trip to America because they had heard so much about it.